shnbwmn/design-docs/brand-plan-template.md

 > Think about future requirements and flexibility of your brand.
 > Come up with ideas that connect naturally to your main project.

-> Brainstorm ideas on a large circle, divided into segments for each new area of exploration.
-> Slot new ideas into the appropriate segment.

-* Stay true to brand persoanlity.
+* Stay true to brand personality.
 * Don't change too many brand elements.
 * Keep verbal and visual brand in mind.
 * Don't create new logos unless necessary, eg new product line.

+> Brainstorm ideas on a large circle, divided into segments for each new area of exploration.
+> Slot new ideas into the appropriate segment.

+* New Services
+* New Audiences
+* New Partnerships
+* New Events, etc

 ### Verbal Brand